Zilliqa/delegated_staking/README.md

 forge install OpenZeppelin/openzeppelin-contracts-upgradeable --no-commit forge install OpenZeppelin/openzeppelin-contracts --no-commit
 ```
-To allow stakers to interact with the contracts through your dapp, use the events and methods defined in the `Deposit` interface:
+To allow stakers to interact with the contracts through your dapp, use the events and methods defined in the `Deposit` interface and the `BaseDelegation` contract:
 ```solidity
 event Staked(address indexed delegator, uint256 amount, bytes data);
 event Unstaked(address indexed delegator, uint256 amount, bytes data);